kimkimani/guruspedia/content/articles/prisma-orm-with-nodejs-and-postgresql/index.md

 Prisma is a Node.js and typescript ORM. an ORM that means Object Relational Mapping tool that can communicate with databases such as MongoDB, MySQL PostgreSQL, SQLite, etc.
 <!--more-->

 Prisma allows you to connect to your databases and perform any database-related operation.
 This will enable you to create applications without manually setting up your database.
 Prisma handles this for you.
 With just a few lines of code, your data will be published to the database of your choice.
-In this tutorial, we will run how to run Prisma with a Node.js Project.
+In this tutorial, we will learn how to run Prisma with a Node.js Project.

 ### Prerequisites